nolauren/workshops/miami.md

 - You can change the data type.
 This can be important for different functions.
 Ex.
 Staff Photographer?
 True or False.

 For mapping, the most important are the columns about location information.
-When we first had this state, we only had City, County, and State.
+When we first had this data, we only had City, County, and State.
 We added longitude and latitude.
-Carto now has a tool for doing this automatically.
+Carto now has a (fickle) tool for doing this automatically.

 ### Uploading Data

-Importing data to CartoDB is, in theory, very easy.
-Just drag and drop the file you want into the dashboard and you're done!
+To import data into CartoDB, drag and drop the file you want into the dashboard.

 Go to New Map -> Add Datasets -> Connect Dataset.

-We are going to upload the dataset: photo_dataset_all_raw.csv
+We are going to upload the unzipped dataset: photo_dataset_all_raw.csv

-Once the data is loaded, a pop-up will appear on the bottom left that will show you the data.
+Once the data is loaded, a pop-up will appear on the bottom left that will ask if you want to see the data.
 This will only appear once.
 To get back to the data, go to the top left of the screen.
 There you will see the Carto logo, your username, and Maps.
 Click on Maps -> Your datasets.

 The screen will shift to a map interface.
 This is called "Carto Builder".